Over 100 Not Guilty Verdicts At Trial | Over 2,000 Dismissals

 In Florida, prior to your arraignment date, the law provides for an alleged offender to resolve the reason for a suspended driver’s license and present a valid driver’s license to the clerk’s office.
 This type of resolution to your case will likely be more beneficial than appearing in front of the state prosecutor, who will most likely attempt to give you a harsh punishment.

 If you have been charged with driving while license is suspended in Leon County, contact Pumphrey Law to discuss the facts of your particular case.
 An experienced traffic lawyer in Tallahassee may be able to find mitigating circumstances or a defense applicable to your charge, and have it reduced or dropped altogether.
-Call (850) 681-7777 to schedule a case evaluation.
+Call (850) 681-7777 to schedule a free case evaluation.

 Attorney Don Pumphrey, Jr. is a former prosecutor, former law enforcement officer, and a successful and experienced criminal defense attorney.
 Don has achieved over 100 not guilty verdicts at trial and over 2,000 dismissals.